Your pathways to rest, sleep, and yourself make a difference.

 But it’s not always that easy.

-But things are not always in our control, are they?
-Believe it or not, you can shift how you relate to an imperfect environment, and create more space for you to move into deep rest.
+2. Your environment makes a difference.
+Learn how to make your environment reflect your body and heart, and support your rest.
+But things aren’t always in our control, are they?
+You can shift how you relate to an imperfect environment.
+Create space for you to move into deep rest and be present with where you are.

 3. It’s kinda hard to listen to your body – heck, even remember you have a body – when you’re caught up in errands, work, screens, or your mind.
 We create paths to settle into your body and learn from its wisdom, to support rest and your whole self.